 I have been to Thailand a couple of times, but both trips were far before my days of travel blogging.
 In 2014 I spent 3 full weeks exploring Thailand and it is still one of my favorite travel experiences.
 At the time, I had never been to Southeast Asia, so everything about the trip was a brand new adventure– the language, culture, food, everything!
 Since this was 4 years ago, the specific hotels and restaurants I ate at are probably irrelevant now, but I still have some useful tips for you if you’re thinking about taking a trip to Thailand.
 Below are some FAQ’s I receive about traveling to Thailand.

 Your best bet is probably going to be Bangkok.
 Bangkok is the largest city in Thailand, and was much cheaper to fly into than the smaller cities we wanted to go to.
 Once you’re in Bangkok, you can get cheaper flights to the other cities, such as Phuket and Chiang Mai.
 I remember my round-trip flight from NYC to Bangkok was $800.
 From there, we got flights to Phuket and Chiang Mai for under $100.

 When should I visit?

-November- April is the best time to visit Thailand if you’re wanting good weather (and who wouldn’t want good weather?) because you will avoid their monsoon season, which is July-October.
+November- April is the best time to visit Thailand if you’re wanting good weather (and who wouldn’t want good weather?) because you will avoid the monsoon season, which is July-October.
 However, if you want to take your chances in monsoon season, you will end up spending half as much as you would traveling during November-April.
-When I visiting Thailand, I went for 2 weeks in October and 1 week in November.
+When I visited Thailand, I went for 2 weeks in October and 1 week in November.
 November 1st is the first day of “high season” and hotels doubled or even tripled their prices.
-We were very lucky the last 2 weeks of October and only had a little bit of rain and we saved SO much money because the hotels were at their “low season” prices.
+We were very lucky the last 2 weeks of October to only have a little bit of rain, and we saved SO much money because the hotels were at their “low season” prices.